stove-labs/granary/README.md

 </div>
 <br/>

-All-in Tezos development environment for DAPPs, Smart Contracts and more.
+All-in-one Tezos development environment for DAPPs, Smart Contracts and more.

 ### 👉 Getting started